What Is Staking Crypto & Is It Profitable?

 In return for holding the coins, verifying transactions and contributing to the overall security of the network, investors can earn cryptocurrency.
 The staking reward is percentage-based on the number of tokens locked in and participating wallets.
 Staking cryptocurrency can offer yields between 0.5% to 12% APY.

 Where Can You Stake Crypto?

 The major global cryptocurrency exchanges support coin staking to earn rewards.
 Each crypto exchange allows different projects that can be staked, with varying payouts and terms.
-The team at HedgewithCrypto has put a list of the best crypto staking platforms and wallets in the market to choose from.
+The team at HedgewithCrypto has put together a list of the best crypto staking platforms and wallets in the market to choose from.